 Also are you applying to join more than 3 months after you first became eligible?
-YES/NO\

-(if "yes" you are a 'Late Entrant' Applicant - see below)
+YES/NO (if "yes" you are a 'Late Entrant' Applicant - see below)

-Late Entrant joining outside the first 3 months of becoming eligible for membership

-I acknowledge that, as I did not join within the first three months of becoming eligible that agreement to my becoming a member of the Scheme will be at the discretion of my Employer and the Trustees.
-If I become a member of the Scheme the lump sum death benefit will not become applicable to me until I have completed 2 years' Pensionable Service (excluding any transferred service) and the ill-health/disability retirement provisions will not be available to me at any point during my membership.
+Late Entrant joining outside the first 3 months of becoming eligible for membership I acknowledge that, as I did not join within the first three months of becoming eligible that agreement to my becoming a member of the Scheme will be at the discretion of my Employer and the Trustees.
+If I become a member of the Scheme the lump sum death benefit will not become applicable to me until I have completed 2 years' Pensionable Service.
 Also, my membership of the Scheme will not commence until formal notification of acceptance of my membership has been provided to my Employer by the ITB Pension Funds' Office.